-Carbs have been unfairly blamed for causing the obesity epidemic.
+Carbs have been blamed for causing the current obesity epidemic.

-Although low-carb diets can be beneficial for some people, this does not mean that all high-carb foods are "bad."
+Although low-carb diets can be beneficial for some people, you should not necessarily avoid all high-carb foods.

 Here is a list of 12 high-carb foods that also happen to be incredibly healthy.